KEEP YOUR PLUMBING FLOWING THROUGH THE HOLIDAY RUSH

 Celery and asparagus: vegetables like these are so fibrous that they can actually wrap around the disposal blade and grind it to a halt.

-Potato peels: this is a rookie mistake — if you peel your potatoes into the disposal, you run the risk of creating a starchy paste that can gum up the works.
+Potato peels: you run the risk of creating a starchy paste that can gum up the works.

-Fat, grease and oil: These can solidify around the blade and in your drain pipe, restricting movement and water flow.
+Fat, grease and oil: These can solidify around the blade and clog your drain pipe.

 Pasta and rice: These foods expand in water, even after they’ve been fully cooked.
 Stuffing your disposal with leftover noodles can overfill the chamber before you know it.

-Bones: Fine fish bones are generally okay, but turkey bones and anything larger belongs in the garbage or compost.
+Bones: Anything larger than the Fine fish bones belongs in the garbage or compost.

 If you’ve never manually cleared a clog in your garbage disposal, now is the time to learn the safe and proper way.
 The best source for this information is your disposal’s manual, which you can likely find online with a quick search for your disposal’s manufacturer name and model number.